 Direct impacts are the economic effects generated by direct spending on a project.
-In the case of California high-speed rail, these impacts result from the Authority's spending on Authority employees as well as its contractors (including both construction contractors and professional services).
+In the case of California HSR, these impacts result from the Authority's spending on Authority employees as well as its contractors (including both construction contractors and professional services).

-Indirect impacts the economic effects that occur in the next step in the supply chain.
+Indirect impacts are the economic effects that occur in the next step in the supply chain.
 These impacts are dispersed among the industries that supply intermediate goods and services to firms with direct impacts.
-For California high-speed rail, these impacts can be observed in a diverse range of industries across the state.
+For California HSR, these impacts can be observed in a diverse range of industries across the state.
 For example, this may include the materials producers who supply the construction firms, as well as the technology vendors who service the professional service firms.

 Induced impacts are the economic effects that result when income earned by direct and indirect employees gets spent elsewhere in the economy.
-For example, both the civil engineer working full-time on California High-Speed Rail and the software engineer who codes a new version of AutoCAD spend their household income on housing, groceries, and other expenses in California.
+For example, both the civil engineer working full-time on California HSR and the software engineer who codes a new version of AutoCAD spend their household income on housing, groceries, and other expenses in California.